wooseongY/MOANA-File-Player/README.md

 # File player for MOANA dataset

 This program is a file player for the [MOANA dataset](https://sites.google.com/view/rpmmoana).
+Please use the issue in this github page to report a bug or ask questions.

 ## 1. How to install, Build, and Run